Maamla Legal Hai

-Maamla Legal Hai is an Indian Hindi language legal drama comedy television series released on Netflix.
+Maamla Legal Hai is a Hindi language legal drama comedy television series released on Netflix.
 It is directed by Rahul Pandey and co-written by Saurabh Khanna and Kunal Aneja.
 It stars Ravi Kishan, Anant V Joshi, Nidhi Bisht, Naila Grrewal, Tanvi Azmi, and Yashpal Sharma.
 The series premiered on Netflix on 1 March 2024.
-The series was renewed for a second season in April 2024.
+The series was renewed for a second season in April 2024 which premiered on 3 April 2026.

-Synopsis
+Premise

 At District Court Patparganj, where eccentric staff members strive to dispense justice but not without a few objections, chaos collides with the letter of the law.